devinit/ddw-analyst-ui/core/docs/API.md

         ]
 }

-Note the last column (in the select step) is an integer, which represents the id of the sub-query.
-The qub-query can be in any position as the user so wishes <br>
+Note that for NOT EXISTS, we use the notexits as the query_func in step 2, and everything else is the same.<br>

 Using a sub-query in IN operator <br>